Glossary from the MBMA 2006 Metal Building Systems Manual.

 High Strength Bolts

-Any bolt made from steel having a tensile strength in excess of 100,000 pounds per
+Any bolt made from steel having a tensile strength in excess of 100,000

 square inch.